 of the party.
 The name, of course, cannot be used by any other

-qualified political party.
-You can't devide that your party would be
+is a " recognized political party").
+You can't decide that your party

 named "The Republican Party", as I have heard that this name is